michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 ---
-title: Sunken ship treasure hunt
+title: "Mission: Hunting the sunken treasure"
-type: Unplugged
+type: On-Screen
 experience: Unplugged Coding Experience
 subject: Games
-description: This activity involves building a sequence to achieve a goal.
+description: This activity challenges players to build a sequence to complete a mission.
-whatYouNeed: |-
+whatYouNeed: >-
   ### Tools

   Computer with internet access

   ### Skills

-  N/A
+  Basic understanding of sequencing vocabulary, directions, and understanding of the selected coding environment

   ### Environment

-  Any
+  Weavly coding environment

   ### Support

-  Depends on the learner, could be independent or require assistance
+  Adult moderator and one or more players
 books:
   - title: Stuck
     author: Oliver Jeffers
     coverImage: /assets/media/stuck.jpg
+    link: /learn/resources/picture-book-list/
 ---
-## Objectives

-* Building a sequence to achieve a goal

 ## Description

 In this activity, learners try to build a sequence to move their on-screen character from point A to point B. The path between these two points is not straight.
 There are roadblocks, like sharks, along the way.
 The character will need to stay away from these roadblocks.
-While building a sequence, learners will become familiar with the C2LC coding environment.
+While building a sequence, learners will become familiar with the Weavly coding environment.

 Activity: link \[\*\**]